nginxinc/nginx-amplify-doc/amplify-guide.md

 #### Configuring the URL for stub_status or Extended Status

 When the agent finds a running NGINX instance, it will try to automatically extract the [stub_status](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html) or the NGINX Plus [extended status](https://www.nginx.com/products/live-activity-monitoring/) locations from the NGINX configuration.
-In some rare cases it might be needed to override the automatic detection of the status URL.

-The following options can be set up in **/etc/amplify-agent/agent.conf** that would point the agent to the correct URL.

 To override the *stub_status* URI/URL, use the `stub_status` configuration option.